colognerb/refugees/en/index.md

 # About

-**We are a group of volunteers from the Cologne tech community that provide free mentorship to refugees who are interested in learning coding.**
+**We are a group of volunteers from the Cologne tech community that provides free mentorship to refugees who are interested in learning coding.**

 We started in late 2015 and first orgnized some individual weekend workshops.
-We since moved to a **regular** rhythm of having **mentorship meetings** with the coaches and students **every 2nd Thursday** evening.
+We since moved to a **regular** rhythm of having **mentorship meetings** with the mentors and students **every 2nd Thursday** evening.

-For the **refugees/students** our meetings are an opportunity to use the "downtime" that they currently have (because they are not permitted to work yet) to learn a new skill that will be helpful for them in the future.
+For the **refugees/students** our meetings are an opportunity to use the "downtime" that they currently have (since they are not permitted to work yet) to learn a new skill that will be helpful for them in the future.
-In addition it's a also a lot about networking and cultural exchange, it's a good way to get to know new people form the local tech community.
+In addition other important aspect of our meetings are about networking and cultural exchange, it's a good way to get to know new people form the local tech community.

 For us the **coaches, organizers and the local tech community** it is a way to help refugees by doing what we like and what we are good at.
 It enables close contact with our new fellow citizen.
 And it might help to bring new talent to our industry.

 In addition to the mentorship we are also providing **donated laptops**, which we source from local companies and individuals, to the refugees so that they can continue learning to code at home.

 # When?

 We meet every other week on Thursday nights at 19:00.
 The next upcoming dates are:

 * Thursday, May 12
-* ~~Thursday, May 26~~ Wednesday, May 25 (because of Frohnleichname)
+* ~~Thursday, May 26~~ Wednesday, May 25 (because of Frohnleichnam)
 * Thursday, June 9
 * Thursday, June 23
 * Thursday, July 7